 Because many parents find themselves suddenly homeschooling, we’re offering some of the tutoring handouts we created.
-We were tutors for quite a few years, from tutoring kids as part of a government program and freelance tutoring.
-Along the way, we created handouts to help our students learn new skills and understand concepts.
+We were tutors for quite a few years, and along the way, we created games and handouts to help our students learn new skills and understand concepts.
 We’ll keep posting them, so check back.
 One note — these are offered strictly for your personal use.
 Commercial use is strictly prohibited (if you’re interested in commercial use, contact us).
 Downloading, reproducing and/or using these handouts constitutes your agreement to this.

 Copyright © 2020-2024 Joey and Mark Jones